JohnTerragnoli/ECE382_Lab05/README.md

 ##Important Files:
-The Excel file with all of the forumulas needed to compute the above tabels can be seen [here]().
+The Excel file with all of the forumulas needed to compute the above tabels can be seen [here](https://github.com/JohnTerragnoli/ECE382_Lab05/blob/master/3.%20Misc%20Files/Calculations.xlsx).

+They can also be seen [here](https://drive.google.com/file/d/0Bymb7kjtbzuqdEJ0S1BzbEdnRW8/view?usp=sharing).

+I added two links because I wanted the Excel file to be on github, except I am not 100% certin if the file can be accessed by other people.
+Just two safety nets :)

+Also, here is the copy of the [test code]() written by Dr. Coulston.
+I did nothing in this section, not even modify the header, because I did not contribute to it in any way.

 #Basic Functionality